Learning fluid physics from highly turbulent data using sparse physics-informed discovery of empirical relations (SPIDER): Sparse physics-informed discovery of empirical relations

-As we have shown, physically-informed sparse regression can successfully identify a complete, quantitatively accurate mathematical model of the fluid flow using a tiny fraction of the available data, even when the data are extremely noisy.
-In fact, at low noise levels, such a model can be identified using only a single integration domain in the bulk and its projection onto the boundary, provided sufficiently many weight functions are used.
+At sufficiently low noise levels, both the correct governing equations and the boundary conditions can be identified using only a single integration domain in the bulk and its projection onto the boundary, provided sufficiently many different weight functions are used.
 In particular, the no-slip boundary condition ${\bi u}=0$ and the incompressibility condition \eqref{eq:divu} are always correctly identified.